AnthonySinitsa/Shell-Texturing/README.md

 - So for a sphere, draw a bunch of spheres on top of each other

-- Then in the vertex shader, extrude the shells outwards from the normals based on desired distance: vertex.xyz += vertex.xyz * distance * height
+- Then in the vertex shader, extrude the shells outwards from the normals based on desired distance:
+  - vertex.xyz += vertex.xyz * distance * height

+- Next to get the grass to look more like by making more strand like(thicker at bottom thinner at top)

+- We can give:
+  - local space = frac(uv * density)

+- The origin of space is in top left, so we translate it to center using:
+  - localUV = frac(uv) * 2 - 1;

+- Now we check if that distance is greater than our thickness: discard;